-Development i-Teams (in partnership with the Centre for Global Equality) investigates how new innovations can be used to improve people’s lives in the developing world in a sustainable way.
+Development i-Teams investigates how new innovations can be used to improve people’s lives in the developing world in a sustainable way.

 Development i-Teams projects typically address questions of route-to-market and available funding for using new technologies in the developing world, as well as identifying the best countries to work in.
 Several Development i-Teams projects have moved into the Centre for Global Equality’s Cultivator programme after completion of the i-Teams course, often with the participation of some of the original i-Teams members.

 - What is the development need that this technology or product aims to address?

 - Is this appropriate for use in a development context, and if so, how, and in what geographies?